BjerknesClimateDataCentre/xover/docs/DATA_IMPORT.md

 -------------------------------

 Some scripts are provided for importing glodap reference data, and a brief recipe is provided here.
-The poor quality of the Glodap data set does however cause the import to produce a few errors.
+Issues with the Glodap data set does however cause the import to produce a few errors.

 To use the import functionality, you need access to a server running the xover